Due to industrial action by the RMT Union we will be running a significantly reduced service on many routes on Sunday 25 August.

 Compensation will be paid in National Rail Travel Vouchers or, at your request, in money (for example by PayPal or BACS).
 Rail Travel vouchers can be used as payment or part payment towards any National Rail ticket, including season tickets.

 Please complete the form below within 28 days of the date of the delay.
-A readable, scanned copy of your ticket is required to make a claim.
+A readable, photograph, or scanned copy of your ticket or Smartcard is required to make a claim.

 Our customer service team will respond as soon as possible and aim to reply within 10 working days.
 Should you have any difficulties completing the form, please call us on 03447 369 123 (option 3).